uphold-forks/flare/README.md

 ./network.sh
 ```

-When the deployment is complete, this command displays the unique node list definitions of each node, where stakeAmount/(UNL size - 1) is the probability of sampling a node from the perspective of the node executing the sampling.
+When the deployment is complete, this command displays the unique node list definitions of each node, where `stakeAmount`/(UNL size - 1) is the probability of sampling a node from the perspective of the node executing the sampling.
 Note: the UNL size is a governance defined parameter.

-As an example: when Node A independently decides to include Node B its own UNL definition, Node A privately sets the stakeAmount for Node B to a very large number such as 1000000000000000.
+As an example: when Node A independently decides to include Node B its own UNL definition, Node A privately sets the `stakeAmount` for Node B to a very large number such as 1000000000000000.
 For nodes that Node A does not wish to include in its UNL, it sets their stakeAmount to 1.

 To become eligible to be included in others' UNL definition, a node registers its Node ID, used to sign network-level sampling, along with some nominal balance of Spark token to the Flare Network.
 The nominal balance of Spark is exactly like requiring a minimum token balance in order to define an account on the XRP Ledger.